matlogica/AADC-xVA-prototype/README.md

 The implementation draws from key papers in quantitative finance:
 - Longstaff, F. A., & Schwartz, E. S. (2001).
 Valuing American options by simulation: A simple least-squares approach
+- Withington, L., & Lučić, A. (2009).
+Noisy hedges and fuzzy payoffs: using soft computing to improve risk stability.
+RBC Capital Markets
 - Huge, B., & Savine, A. (2020).
 Modern Computational Finance: AAD and Parallel Simulations
 - Green, A. (2015).
 XVA: Credit, Funding and Capital Valuation Adjustments